Equity, Diversity and Inclusion

 - Build lifelong relationships with other new and returning St. Scholastica students

 Students also get to meet staff and faculty who will support them for the transition to college and support their academic success.
-This program is run primarily by current St. Scholastica students and is supported by the Office of Equity, Diversity and Inclusion.
+This program is run primarily by current St. Scholastica students and is supported by the Office of Multicultural Student Services.

 Your home away from home